Grohiik/Meddelandesystem/README.md

 mvn package
 ```

-Two jar files will be generated one, for the client and one for the server.
+Two jar files will be generated, one for the client and one for the server.

 **Using IntelliJ**